Kariuki11/Deep-JavaScript-Understanding/Node Js Deep Understanding/interviewprep1.md

 * Reason: Node.js can render dynamic content before sending it to the browser, improving SEO and performance.

-# 3. How are Node Packages Managed?
+# 3. HOW ARE NODE PACKAGES MANAGED?

 Node packages are managed primarily using **npm (Node Package Manager)**, which is the default package manager installed with Node.js.
 There’s also **Yarn** and **pnpm** as alternatives, but npm is the most widely used.